Documentation Index

 onResponse(ctx)

-Runs before the response reaches the client.| Property | Type | Access | Description |
+| Property | Type | Access | Description |

 ctx.status | int | read/write | Status code |